-536-1.5 PROCUREMENT MANAGEMENT IN PROJECTS.
+- 536-1.5 PROCUREMENT MANAGEMENT IN PROJECTS.
 Provides in-depth examination of the role of procurement management in projects.
 Develops understanding of strategies for successful supplier evaluation, source selection, contract administration, and communication management.
-Prerequisite: student in MBA or MS CMIS program.

-537-1.5 PROJECT RISK MANAGEMENT.
+Prerequisite: admission into any graduate program in business.. - 537-1.5 PROJECT RISK MANAGEMENT.
 Provides in-depth examination of risk management in projects.
 Develops knowledge of risk identification, risk analysis, risk response planning, risk control strategies, and the use of analytical tools for creating risk management plans.
-Prerequisite: MS 502 or equivalent.

-540-3 PROJECT MANAGEMENT FUNDAMENTALS AND BEST PRACTICES.
+Prerequisite: admission into any graduate program in business. - 540-3 PROJECT MANAGEMENT FUNDAMENTALS AND BEST PRACTICES.
 Theory and techniques for managing technology projects within constraints of time, resources, and functionality.
 Topics include project initiation, planning, executing, controlling, and closing.
-Prerequisite: admission into any graduate program in business.

-548-3 PROGRAM AND PROJECT PORTFOLIO MANAGEMENT.
+Prerequisite: admission into any graduate program in business. - 548-3 PROGRAM AND PROJECT PORTFOLIO MANAGEMENT.
 Management of program and project portfolios from a strategic organizational perspective, including selection and prioritization, performance measurement, and optimization.
-Prerequisite: CMIS 540

-557-3 ENTERPRISE RESOURCE PLANNING.
+Prerequisite: CMIS 540 - 557-3 ENTERPRISE RESOURCE PLANNING.
 The role of Enterprise Resource Planning (ERP) software in the e-Business environment will be explored using SAP.
 A risk management approach will be emphasized.
-Prerequisite: ACCT 524 and admission into any graduate program in business.
+Prerequisite: ACCT 524 and admission into any graduate program in business. - 563-3 SQL-PL/SQL.

-563-3 SQL-PL/SQL.
 Query language (SQL) and procedural language-SQL (PL/SQL).
 Database structures and storing, retrieving, and manipulating data in relational databases.
 Covers PL/SQL blocks of application code.
-Prerequisite: CMIS 526 consent of instructor.

-564-3 DATABASE DESIGN.
+Prerequisite: CMIS 526 consent of instructor. - 564-3 DATABASE DESIGN.
 Enterprise-wide data modeling.
-Conceptual database design, entityrelationship, and object-oriented models.
+Conceptual database design, entity-relationship, and object-oriented models.
 Physical database design, relational model, and normalization theory.
-Prerequisite: a programming course.

-565-3 ORACLE DATABASE ADMINISTRATION.
+Prerequisite: a programming course. - 565-3 ORACLE DATABASE ADMINISTRATION.
 Seminar in Oracle Database Administration including database creation, maintenance, backup, recovery, and user account administration.
-Prerequisite: CMIS 564.

-570-3 SOFTWARE SYSTEMS DESIGN.
+Prerequisite: CMIS 564. - 570-3 SOFTWARE SYSTEMS DESIGN.
 Techniques and tools for information systems analysis and design.
 Process-oriented modeling and structured design concepts and techniques, reengineering business processes, quality-assurance and reliability.
-Prerequisite: admission into any graduate program in business.

-587- INFORMATION SYSTEMS INTERNSHIP.
+Prerequisite: admission into any graduate program in business. - 587- INFORMATION SYSTEMS INTERNSHIP.
 Industry internship requiring the application of information systems design, development, and/or technical support skills in a structured work environment.
 Prerequisite: consent of program director.

-588-3 SEMINAR IN COMPUTER MANAGEMENT AND INFORMATION SYSTEMS.
+- 588-3 SEMINAR IN COMPUTER MANAGEMENT AND INFORMATION SYSTEMS.
 Current issues; content varies.
 May be repeated to a maximum of 12 hours provided no topic is repeated.
-Prerequisite: consent of instructor.

-589-1 FINAL EXAMINATION.
-Final master's examination assesses the ability to think critically, to apply knowledge gained through the program, to draw and defend conclusions, and to complete work in a creditable manner.

-597-1 to 3 INDEPENDENT STUDY IN CMIS.
+Prerequisite: consent of instructor. - 589-1 FINAL EXAMINATION.
+Final master's examination assesses the ability to think critically, to apply knowledge gained through the program, to draw and defend conclusions, and to complete work in a creditable manner. - 596a-1 CAPSTONE I. The student will initiate the information systems design project which includes a feasibility study to determine the project scope and objectives, alternative design options, and cost-effectiveness.
+Prerequisites: NURS 509, CS 434, CMIS 535, and CS 560. - 596b-1 CAPSTONE II.
+The student will develop the requirements for the design project including detailed analysis of the existing system and logical systems design for the proposed system.
+Prerequisite(s): NURS 596a or CMIS 596a or CS 596a. - 596 c-1 CAPSTONE III.
+The student will implement the information systems design project focusing on detailed systems design, including program design, configuration and test planning, and systems implementation. - 597-1 to 3 INDEPENDENT STUDY IN CMIS.
 Investigation of special topical area.
 May be repeated to a maximum of 3 hours.
 Prerequisite: consent of instructor and chairperson.